jdeathe/centos-ssh-mysql/README.md

 #### [supervisor/supervisord.conf](https://github.com/jdeathe/centos-ssh-mysql/blob/centos-6/etc/services-config/supervisor/supervisord.conf)

-The supervisor service's configuration can also be overriden by editing the custom supervisord.conf file.
+The supervisor service's configuration can also be overridden by editing the custom supervisord.conf file.
 It shouldn't be necessary to change the existing configuration here but you could include more [program:x] sections to run additional commands at startup.